gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 * The optimization level is at least :switch:`-O1`.

-* The called subprogram is suitable for inlining: it must be small enough and not contain something that the backend cannot support in inlined subprograms.
+* The called subprogram is suitable for inlining: it must be small enough and not contain something that the back end cannot support in inlined subprograms.

   .. index:: pragma Inline